ceecedy/Petco/README.md

 ## Instructions on how to run:
+You need Python compiler installed on your system.
 To install, go to the official Python website page and to the downloads sections

 `Python Compiler - https://www.python.org/downloads`